 If you suffer with a hard-to-heal wound such as pressure ulcers (sores), diabetic foot ulcers, surgical wounds, wounds caused by infections, traumatic wounds, and wounds due to circulatory problems, Billings Clinic's Wound Healing and Hyperbaric Medicine Center may be able to help.

 Our wound care specialists provide a comprehensive approach for the management of complex wound healing.
 Each patient receives an individualized plan of care to help heal these complicated wounds.
 The Wound Healing and Hyperbaric Medicine Center treats both adult and pediatric patients.

 Wound Care Specialists

-Our team of specialists have advanced training in wound management.
-Dr. Mark Morasch, vascular surgeon, is the Medical Director of the Wound Healing and Hyperbaric Medicine Center and the team of specialists includes:
+Our team of specialists have advanced training in both wound and burn care management.
+Our team of specialists includes: